Summary

 Russia

-On March 19, 2024, Higgins voted NAY to House Resolution 149 Condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
-He was one of nine Republicans to do so.[53]
+On March 19, 2024, Higgins voted against House Resolution 149 condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
+He was one of nine Republicans to do so.[65]

 Personal life

 Higgins has been married four times.
-Higgins married Eloisa Rovati.
+Higgins first married Eloisa Rovati.
 They had a daughter together, who died a few months after she was born.
-Higgins and Rovati divorced.
-She later died in an automobile crash.[7]
+Higgins and Rovati later divorced.
+Rovati alleged that Higgins held a gun to her head and threatened to shoot her during an argument, a claim Higgins has repeatedly denied.[84]
+Rovati later died in an automobile crash.[7]
 Higgins then married Rosemary “Stormy” Rothkamm-Hambrice.
-He adopted her child from a previous marriage, and they had two more children together.[56]
-They divorced in 1999.[6][57][58]
+He adopted her child from a previous marriage, and they had two more children together.[85]
+They divorced in 1999.[6][86][87]
 Higgins’s third wife was Kara Seymour.
 They also divorced, and Higgins lives in Port Barre, Louisiana, with his fourth wife, Becca.[6]

 Rothkamm-Hambrice, then living in Mississippi, filed suit against him the day after the 2016 election for unpaid child support of more than $140,000, including interest on overdue payments.[86][88]
 Higgins said that he sought reduced payments in 2005 after changing careers to law enforcement, but the issue was never settled.
 The Daily Advertiser reported: “Calls about the case made by this newspaper in September, first to the Texas Attorney General’s Office, then to Louisiana courts, brought similar responses from both places: Clay Higgins was not in trouble with the courts in either state over the child support payments.”[85]